 Offer a discount, refund or other incentive.
 This will help you explain the issue while — fingers crossed — still retaining the customer.

 Of course, the best way to avoid eCommerce delivery problems is to plan for every contingency.
 We highly recommend implementing a backup carrier should your primary carrier let you down.

 4. Make Receiving More Convenient at an Access Point

 Consider giving your customers the opportunity to pick up their package where and when it is most convenient for them.

 In scenarios where you’re shipping to an urban area, or where a signature is required, this could mean the difference between your customer receiving their shipment on-time and missing out.

 Consider providing shoppers alternate delivery options such as “pickup in store” (like UPS Access Point or FedEx Lockers).
 These options offer shoppers protection from “porch pirates” and extended pickup hours.

 This year, the annual “Free Shipping Day” falls on Friday, December 14, 2018.

 According to the ever-reliable Wikipedia, Free Shipping Day started back in 2008 as a way to extend the holiday online shopping season.
-(Traditionally, holiday shopping online has peaked around Cyber Monday, with shoppers fearing that ordering any later might mean they receive their products too late for gift-giving.)
+Traditionally, holiday shopping online has peaked around Cyber Monday.
+This was due to the fear that ordering any later might mean they receive their products too late for gift-giving.